 Thankfully, one of the best free or cheap summer activities is swimming.
 Blame it on our Florida roots, but we LOVE to swim!
 You can find me and my bunch at the pool, lake, or river as soon as temperatures start to rise.
 (You can find our 5 Favorite Fort Bragg Swimming Holes here!)

 After arriving in North Carolina during the steaming heat of a southern summer, one of the first things I did was find somewhere to swim near Fort Bragg.
 One of the options: White Lake.

-After arriving in the heat of the North Carolina summer, one of the first things I did was find somewhere to swim near Fort Bragg.
-One of the options I found was White Lake.
-Pictures on-line showed a crystal-clear lake with sandy beaches and a family friendly atmosphere.
-It has also been dubbed the “Nation’s Safest Beach”.
+On-line pictures showed a crystal-clear lake, sandy beaches, and a family-friendly atmosphere once dubbed the “Nation’s Safest Beach”.
 According to the internet, White Lake has been attracting visitors since the early 1900s and became a high-end vacation destination in the 1920s.